caseyjmilne/f4/docs/plans.md

 Add support for position field.
 Add drag-n-drop sorting of properties.
 Update field position on drop event.
 Add API route for handling order changes.

+#### Column remove

+If fields are removed, we may need to remove columns.